Your feelings after a traumatic event

 Talk with your GP if you have any of these signs or you feel you need support.
 It’s important to get help if you need it.
 Also, the sooner you get help, the faster you’re likely to recover.

 If you feel that you or your family aren’t coping, it’s important to seek help as soon as you can.

-Getting support early will help you and your child as you recover.
+Getting support quickly will help you and your child as you recover.
 You might like to call a parenting helpline, talk with your GP or contact a mental health service for advice and referrals to local services.